PhD in Microbiology: Qualification, Admission Process, Syllabus, Colleges, Positions & Salary

 To be eligible for PhD Microbiology, one must have completed MSc Microbiology or equivalent Life Science degree with at least 55% (second class).

-• Candidates will be required to qualify an entrance exam either at national or state level.
+• Candidates will be required to qualify for an entrance exam at either the national or state level.

 • Also, there will be an interview round where candidates have to present their research interests/ideas to the committee.